we are there for you

 - Inability to modify your current home loan

-If you have a signed contract for a short sale you would like Desert Schools to consider, download and complete our Short Sale forms found below, including the Uniform Borrower Assistance Form (UBAF), and fax it along with the contract and supporting documentation to 602-335-2994 or email to firstname.lastname@example.org.
+If you have a signed contract for a short sale that you would like Desert Schools to consider, download and complete our Short Sale forms found below, including the Uniform Borrower Assistance Form (UBAF), and fax them along with the contract and supporting documentation to 602-335-2994 or email them to email@example.com.

 Home Affordable Refinance Program (HARP)

-If you are current on your mortgage and have been unable to obtain a traditional refinance because the value of your home has declined, you may be eligible to refinance through the Home Affordable Refinance Program (HARP).
+If you are current on your mortgage and have been unable to obtain traditional refinancing due to a decline in the value of your home, you may be eligible to refinance through the Home Affordable Refinance Program (HARP).
 HARP is designed to help you refinance into a new affordable, more stable mortgage.
 HARP is unique in that it is the only refinance program that enables borrowers who owe more than their home is worth to take advantage of low interest rates if their home is already financed by Fannie Mae or Freddie Mac.
 Desert Schools is currently participating in this program and has already helped hundreds of members with negative equity refinance their Fannie Mae (FNMA) and Freddie Mac (FHLMC) home loans.